 Click here for the Amazon Died in the Wool page.

 More covers galore!

 Here’s the cover for the large-print edition with library binding, from Thorndike Press:

-Here’s the cover for the audio edition, from Tantor Audio:
+Here’s the cover for the audio version, from Tantor Audio:

 He’s not cool.
 In fact he’s very square, and if you can knit basic squares and rectangles you can make a knitted stuffed-animal toy.
 You’ll find the directions at the end of Died in the Wool.

 Make this when it’s really strawberry season and strawberries are at their peak of natural sweetness.
 You’ll find the recipe at the end of Died in the Wool.
 The photo shows a two-inch biscuit.
 Of course you can make them bigger.
 If you do that, the recipe will make fewer than eight biscuits.